How Long Should TikToks & Reels Be? (Analyzing 2,000 Creator Videos)

 These types of videos stick to the principle of "show, don't tell."
 That's why they work.

-For this type of UGC video, simplicity is key.
+For this video format, simplicity is key.
 Let your UGC creators focus on showing the real results shoppers can expect and how your products live up to their hype.

 Another way to showcase the positive results of a product is through a before-and-after video.